Facts and Fiction: Fiber with Crohn’s or Ulcerative Colitis

 You might also be in a place of unsure how to add fiber back in after years of being on a low fiber diet…

 You might even be curious about if there are supplements that can help…

 Just know that you don’t have to do it alone!

 I’ve worked with hundreds of IBD patients in both my group program and in private practice and many report that they were pleasantly surprised that they were able to tolerate way more foods than they thought through finally getting clear guidance.

-Just this week group program participant Vanessa mentioned:
+Recently group program participant Vanessa mentioned:

 “I’ve finally been able to start running again (something I always loved) without my IBD getting in the way and I’ve been surprised at how many foods I thought were triggers are actually not at all!”

 Also, my past private client and group program participant Mary said: